-The MFA in Creative Writing at OSU allows you to focus on developing your abilities as a poet, fiction writer, and/or creative nonfiction writer through a course of study workshops, literature seminars and electives in those or other areas in language and an individualized curriculum that reflects your own artistic and intellectual interests and prepares you to publish your artistic writing, enter a PhD program, or teach at Workshops in fiction, poetry and creative nonfiction: 12 credit hours
+The MFA in Creative Writing at OSU allows you to focus on developing your abilities as a poet, fiction writer and/or creative nonfiction writer through creative writing workshops, literature seminars and electives in those or other areas in language and curriculum that reflects your own artistic and intellectual interests and prepares you to publish your artistic writing, enter a Ph.D. program or teach at the college Workshops in fiction, poetry and creative nonfiction: 12 credit hours